 In spring 2018, sales of the 730 plummeted, positioning the 730 in 2018 on the 4th place in the MPV market, just before the compact 6-seat Baojun 360, that had arrived in May that year, and behind the Wuling Hongguang, Buick GL8 and compact Byd Song Max.
 Though still in the MPV caption, the 730 shortly was called an SUV until early 2019 on SGMW’s website.

-Then, in July 2019 with 10,600 sales, the 730 became the best-selling among the Baojuns again, after more than two years.
-In the first half of 2019, the Baojun 730 was the third best-selling MPV, behind the Wuling Hongguang and Buick GL8, and with nearly 100,000 units the second Baojun after the 510.
+Then, in July 2019 with 10,600 sales, the 730 became the best-selling among the Baojuns again, for this month, after more than two years.
+In 2019, the Baojun 730 was the third best-selling MPV, behind the Wuling Hongguang and Buick GL8, and with nearly 100,000 units the second Baojun after the 510.

-On the same platform as the 310W, but higher on the wheels, this bold looking (sub)compact SUV, actually a crossover, soon became the best-selling Baojun, and the second best-selling SUV in China.
+On the same platform as the 310, but higher on the wheels, this bold looking (sub)compact SUV, actually a crossover, soon became the best-selling Baojun, and the second best-selling SUV in China.
 It was priced at about half the level of the similar-sized Chevrolet Trax/Buick Encore.
 In 2018, the Baojun 510 was the 6th best-selling vehicle in China.

 The only engine was the 1485cc, coupled to a 6-speed manual, in September 2017 followed by a model with a 5-speed gearbox with electronic clutch and a rotary gearshift dial on the center console with steering wheel paddle shifters.
 ESC was standard except for the entry-level model.
 In October 2018 came a facelift with the grille losing the horizontal bars, a new rear end, and LED headlights for the top model.

 Then arrived a CVT transmission in July 2019, when the National mode 6 emission engines were introduced, and over 800,000 Baojun 510s were sold, a first over such a period in the domestic car industry.
-Its successor will be called Baojun RS-3 and will include a 96 kW 1199cc turbo engine.
+CVT models accounted for 5% of the sales, and electronic clutch AMT models 15%.